Sprinkler Valve Solenoid Repair in Carrollton, Texas

 Other Common Solenoid Problems

-• The valve won’t open at all, often due to a wiring problem or a plunger stuck in place.
+• The valve won’t open at all, which is usually because of a wiring problem or a plunger that is stuck.

-• The valve feels hot to the touch, which can point to an electrical short.
+• The valve feels hot when you touch it, which could mean there is an electrical short.

-• Sediment buildup inside the valve that keeps water from flowing smoothly.
+• Sediment collects inside the valve, which stops water from flowing smoothly.

-In Carrollton, hard water and mineral buildup can make these problems appear more often.
-If you spot them, Andy’s technicians can quickly inspect the system and provide the right fix.
+Hard water and mineral buildup in Carrollton can make these problems happen more often.
+If you see them, Andy’s technicians can quickly check out the system and make the right repair.

 Low or Uneven Water Pressure